yoctoproject/vscode-bitbake/README.md

  $ npm run fetch:docs

+Similar for the command that fetches poky, it needs to be run before running the integration tests:

+$ npm run fetch:poky

 A wrapper npm script allows running several kinds of tests.
 To run all tests, use:

  $ npm test